 “It is claimed by authorities on such subjects that the limit on what is known as office fireproof construction is sixteen stories, each of twelve or thirteen feet.
 It is claimed that the weight of a building of this character will equal, when extended 200 feet into the air, one and one-half tons for each square foot of footing, which is the limit of the strain which the soil will bear.
 An iron and steel skeleton, combined with masonry, is understood when fireproof office construction is referred to.”

 Whereas Jenney would take the final leap to shed all the masonry walls in the Manhattan Building, Root was using Shepherd’s requirement to break the building into separate entities with walls to his advantage to help resist the wind loads.
-This was, more than likely due to the more “open” nature of Root’s planned exterior to echo the design of the Tacoma Building, while Jenney’s elevations comprised of more masonry and would offer some lateral stiffness as discussed earlier.
+This was, more than likely due to the more “open” nature of Root’s planned exterior incorporating bay windows that echoed the design of the Tacoma Building, while Jenney’s elevations comprised of more masonry that would offer some lateral stiffness as discussed earlier.
 Burnham & Root’s new 16-story design can be imagined as the plan of Baumann & Huehl’s Chamber of Commerce wrapped with the bay windows of the Tacoma Building but without the balcony extension of the bay windows at the top floor.

 “The walls will be of steel covered with brown brick.
 At the corners for two stories will stand heavy red granite columns and for the upper fourteen stories solid masonry columns of brown brick.
 Between these columns there will be three-foot bay windows… The four corners of the structure will each be in the form of a tower rising a short distance above the top of the building… The structure will have no ornamentation whatever, depending for its effect on its massiveness and the correct relation of its lines.”